Skip to main content

 The HPA Axis and Its Crosstalk with the HPG Axis

-The is the central stress response system.
+The HPA axis is the central stress response system.
 The hypothalamus releases corticotropin-releasing hormone (CRH), which signals the pituitary to release adrenocorticotropic hormone (ACTH), which in turn stimulates the adrenal glands to produce cortisol.
 While essential for survival, chronic activation of this pathway has suppressive effects on the HPG axis at multiple levels.

 Elevated cortisol can directly inhibit the release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, subsequently reducing the pituitary’s output of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 In men on TRT with Gonadorelin, a therapy designed to mimic GnRH and maintain testicular function, high cortisol levels can create a competing signal, potentially dampening the effectiveness of the protocol.
-For women, HPA axis hyperactivity can disrupt the delicate balance of estrogen and progesterone, contributing to the very symptoms that hormonal therapy aims to alleviate.

 How Does Cortisol Directly Impact Hormone Metabolism?

 Cortisol’s influence extends beyond the central nervous system.
 It affects the peripheral metabolism of steroid hormones.
 High cortisol levels can promote the expression of enzymes that catabolize androgens and estrogens, accelerating their clearance from the body.
+Furthermore, the chronic inflammatory state often associated with HPA axis dysregulation can alter liver function, impacting the production of SHBG.
+This creates a complex and often unpredictable hormonal milieu, where standard dosing may not yield the expected clinical outcomes.

 Chronic activation of the HPA axis directly suppresses the HPG axis, altering both the central signaling and peripheral metabolism of sex hormones.